 Unlike hard skills that are learned, soft skills are similar to emotions or insights that allow people to ‘read’ others.
 These are much harder to learn, at least in a traditional classroom.
 They are also much harder to measure and evaluate.

 Soft skills include things like attitude, communication, creative thinking, work ethic, teamwork, networking, decision-making, positivity, time management, motivation, flexibility, problem-solving, critical thinking and conflict resolution.

 Hear from STRIVE students

-“I had the privilege of being asked to participate in the STRIVE program from its inception as a student representative,” said Lee Shepherd, current MBA student with CSU.
+“I had the privilege of being asked to participate in the STRIVE program from its inception as a student representative,” said Lee Shepherd, current MBA student with Charles Sturt.

 “What STRIVE did for me was to reset what I had learnt and had used in my career.
 It reminded me of what are the essential characteristics of a leader: knowing yourself and your capabilities, being honest and impartial, being ethical in your decision-making, and most of all, being accountable,” he said.

-Shannon O’Mara from CSU Bathurst had a similar experience with STRIVE.
+Shannon O’Mara from Bathurst had a similar experience with STRIVE.

 “I was offered the opportunity to undertake the STRIVE leadership course after holding the position of head resident on the Bathurst campus.

 “It was during my training in this position that a Canadian lady by the name of Kerry, who it turns out developed the program, came into a session and started talking about this great new opportunity to participate in a never-before-run program and all the perks that go along with it.